leemgs/lexsense/README.md

 ## Quick Start (Docker Compose)
 This repository provides a **reproducible demo** with Docker support (including Compose), automated tests, linting, and a CI workflow to build the Docker image.
+The project is containerized via Docker and equipped with a CI pipeline for reproducibility and scalability, making it suitable for both research experiments and practical deployments.

 Prereqs: Docker and Docker Compose installed.